Myint Naing (artist)

-Myint Naing, (born 26 February 1967) is a Myanmar watercolour artist.
-Myint Naing was born in Giwa Village, Taungup Township, Rakhine State, Myanmar.
-He graduated from the State School of Fine Arts (Yangon)(1986–1989).
-He studied under U Kyaw Lay, U Mya Aye, U Say Yoe, U Thit Lwin Soe and U Thukha.
+Myint Naing (born 26 February 1967) is a Myanmar watercolour artist.
+Myint Naing was born in Kyaung Kone Village, Thandwe Township, Rakhine State, Myanmar.
+He graduated in painting from the State School of Fine Arts (Yangon)(1986–1989).
+He has participated in numerous international art exhibitions and has received awards from several competitions.
+His artworks are collected by the National Museum of Myanmar (Yangon) as well as by many local and international collectors.
+He is a full-time artist.